chafey/dicom-parser-rs/README.md

 ## To Do's

-* Consider adding information to returned Errors (e.g. what the error is)
 * Add no_std configuration?
 * Reconsider DataSet object - either delete or make it complete (it is not useful currently)
   * Consider removing DataSetHandler to test code?